-My name, short for Patrice, is pronounced TREE-see.
-I’m a writer and artist living in Istanbul.
+MORE BIO My name, short for Patrice, is pronounced TREE-see.
+I am indeed a writer and artist living in Istanbul.
 I used to be a digital painter in Los Angeles, my hometown, which colors everything I do now.
-This blog is about living in Turkey.
-Been writing and drawing about it all for years, since my first trip here in 1999, and just did not put it in a blog until now.
-These days I resist anything that means time on a computer.
+This site is about living in Turkey.
+For years, I resisted anything that meant time on a computer.
 It’s so addictive, and then there’s my past.